aselshall/eds/L/L1/Installing_python.md

 - You can now drag your icon from Desktop to Taskbar

 ## Next steps
-Now you have JupyterLab and Python, you can check these links for [Getting Started with Jupyter](https://foundations.projectpythia.org/foundations/getting-started-jupyter.html) and [Getting Started with Python](https://foundations.projectpythia.org/foundations/getting-started-python.html)
+Now you have JupyterLab and Python installed , you can start with these two links: [Getting Started with Jupyter](https://foundations.projectpythia.org/foundations/getting-started-jupyter.html) and [Getting Started with Python](https://foundations.projectpythia.org/foundations/getting-started-python.html)